Mukundatram/Mukundatram/README.md

 <h2 align="left">Hi 👋!
-My name is Mukund Atram and I'm a Machine Learning Developer and MERN Stack developer, from SSGMCE Shegaon ✌️!</h2>
+My name is Mukund Atram and I'm a Machine Learning Developer and Data Scientist, from SSGMCE Shegaon ✌️!</h2>

 ###